sveltejs/kit/documentation/docs/07-hooks.md

 - `src/hooks.server.js` — your app's server hooks
 - `src/hooks.client.js` — your app's client hooks

+Those files can also be used to run code that runs at the start of the application.
+This can be useful for running initialization code for database ORMs or various other libraries.

 > You can configure the location of these files with [`config.kit.files.hooks`](/docs/configuration#files).

 ### Server hooks